 ‘Transparency and public disclosure of payments to governments and indigenous peoples’ – September 2016

 Presentation of paper on Will Transparency Initiatives Impact Corruption in the Extractive Industry , at the IBA Annual Conference 2016 to be held in Washington DC in September.

-Hosted by the International Bar Association, the event will be attended by over 6,000 legal professionals from around the world.
+Hosted by the International Bar Association, the event was attended by over 6,000 legal professionals from around the world.

 ‘When Compliance is a Facade: A case study of corruption, culture, and collusion’ – April 2016

 Presentation made to the GRC Institute’s 2016 AML and Financial Crimes Congress held at the Sofitel Sydney Wentworth on 28 April.
 The GRC Institute is the peak member organisation for compliance, governance and risk professionals across the Asia Pacific, reaching over 7,000 professionals throughout the region.

 ‘Corruption in the International Development Sector: What NGOs need to be doing to reduce their corruption risk – December 2015